Department of Psychiatry & Human Behavior

 When are interviews held?

-Interviews will be conducted between Tuesday, October 20, 2013 and February 6, 2014.
+Interviews will be conducted between Tuesday, October 21, 2014 and January 20, 2015.
 We conduct interviews on Tuesdays only.
 There is an optional pre-interview day Happy Hour to meet our residents.
-There will be a dinner for all interviewed applicants at the beginning of February to get to know other members to know other members of the residency and faculty.
+There will be a dinner for all interviewed applicants at the end of January to get to know other members of the residency and faculty.

 How will I know if I am going to be interviewed?